Live Insight

 Private by Design

 Your data never leaves your browser.
-Zero tracking.
+Zero tracking of your inputs.

 🛠️